 It was living with the sun, in tune with the isolated, incredible desert scenery.
 The outside world didn’t exist.

-Please note this page will change.
-We’ll be adding new experiences as we go on, and no doubt remembering some that should already be on the list.
+Please note, we’ll be adding new experiences as we go on, and no doubt remembering some that should already be on the list.
 By the end of the gap year, our aim is to show our top 20 experiences.